 Is it ice pop or ice pole?

 There are many names for ice pops.
-In parts of Australia and New Zealand, ice pops are referred to as ice poles.
+In parts of Australia and New Zealand, ice pops are called ice poles.

 Are freeze pops bad for you?

-Store bought freeze pops have a lot of unnecessary ingredients in them such as food dyes, loads of sugar, and preservatives.
+Store-bought freezer pops have many unnecessary ingredients, such as food dye, loads of sugar, and preservatives.
 This recipe that I’m sharing with you is very healthy and customizable!

 What are the best ice pops?

-The best and healthiest option for ice pops would be my recipe that is below.
+The best and healthiest option for ice pops would be my recipe, which is below.
 You can even throw in some vegetables!

 Homemade Ice Pops